-In a medium bowl, combine lamb, shallot, oregano and 1/4 tsp salt (dbl for 4 ppl).
+Combine lamb, shallot, oregano and 1/4 tsp salt (dbl for 4 ppl) in a medium bowl.
 Season with pepper.
 Form lamb mixture into two 4-inch wide burger patties.
 (For 4 ppl, make four 4-inch wide patties.)

 Heat a large non-stick pan over medium-high heat.
 When hot, add patties to the dry pan.
-Pan-fry, until patties are golden-brown and cooked through, 3-5 min per side.
-(TIP: Cook to a min. internal temp. of 71°C/160°F.**) (TIP: Don't overcrowd the pan; if your pan is smaller cook the patties in 2 batches for 4 ppl.)
+Pan-fry, until patties are golden-brown and cooked through, 3-5 min per side. ** Transfer to a plate and keep warm.
+(TIP: Don't overcrowd the pan; if your pan is smaller, cook the patties in 2 batches for 4 ppl.)

 While burger cook, cut buns in half, then arrange them cut-side up on a baking sheet.
 Toast buns in the middle of oven, until golden-brown, 2-4 min.
 (TIP: Keep your eye on them so they don't burn!)

 Spread each bottom bun with feta-mayo, then top with patties and some salad.
 Serve any remaining salad on the side.